Florida effectively bans advanced psychology course over LGBTQ content - course developer

 In the letter, the state reminded the organization about its new law banning instruction on sexual orientation and gender identity in all but health courses from which parents can opt out of sending their children.

-The state asked the College Board to audit its course material and modify any content that did not comply with the law or rules set by the state board of education.
+The letter asked the College Board to audit its course material and modify any content that did not comply with state law or rules set by the state board of education.

-The College Board said that modifying its courses in such a way would make them ineligible for college credit and would also violate academic standards.
+The College Board said on Thursday that modifying its courses in such a way would make them ineligible for college credit and would also violate academic standards.

 (Reporting by Sharon Bernstein; Editing by Colleen Jenkins and Richard Chang)